ChapelR/custom-macros-for-sugarcube-2/readme.md

 * cycle: the name of an existing cycle, passed as a quoted string.

 **Explanation**:
-The `cycleStatus()` function returns true if the indicated cycle exists, whether it is running or suspended.
+The `cycleExists()` function returns true if the indicated cycle exists, whether it is running or suspended.
 If the cycle does not exist, returns false.

 **Examples**:
 ```javascript